 The WCB also needs you to confirm how much the worker was earning at the time of the injury.
-It is important to track No Time Loss claims (NTL) and Time Loss claims (TL).

 If the worker can't go back to work because of the injury, the WCB may pay wages lost starting with the shift after the injury happened.
 Medical treatments, prescriptions and travel expenses may also be paid.